arend-lang/site/src/tutorial/PartI/synndef.md

 -}

--- If n is a variable, then n + 2 evaluates to suc (suc n), -- but 2 + n doesn't, it's already in normal form.
+-- If n is a variable, then n + 2 evaluates to suc (suc n), -- but 2 + n does not as it is already in the normal form.
 -- This behaviour depends on the definition of +, namely, -- the argument chosen for pattern matching.